GeoffAWaddington/CSI30Wiki/Modifiers.md

      SelectedTrackNavigator
      DisplayUpper1                      TrackNameDisplay
      DisplayLower1                      TrackPanDisplay
-     Fader1Touch+DisplayLower1          TrackVolumeDisplay
+     Touch+DisplayLower1                TrackVolumeDisplay
      Fader1                             TrackVolume
 ZoneEnd
 ```

-Touch modifiers also work with the | character in a TrackNavigator context if you want all channels in the .zon to respond similarly.
+Touch modifiers also work in a TrackNavigator context if you want all channels in the .zon to respond similarly.
 Here's the same zone as above with a TrackNavigator.
-Notice that the modifier is now **Fader|Touch**.

 ```
 Zone "Channel"
      TrackNavigator
      DisplayUpper|                      TrackNameDisplay
      DisplayLower|                      TrackPanDisplay
-     Fader|Touch+DisplayLower|          TrackVolumeDisplay
+     Touch+DisplayLower|                TrackVolumeDisplay
      Fader|                             TrackVolume
 ZoneEnd
 ```

+Similarly, Touch can be used in other .zon files/types, including fx.zon's!

 ## InvertFB
 Up is down, down is up, on is off, and off is on.
 Example: Reaper EQ FX bypass On means control surface EQ Active light should be Off.